-When pressing the home button on the Google Analytics web portal, we are presented with our creation.
-Hit All Mobile App Data for the game to start analyzing the data.
+When logging into GameAnalytics, we are presented with the games we are tracking.
+Tap on your game to see all the data we've collected.
 Before we continue, it should be noted that it may take a day or two to start analyzing meaningful data, since it takes a while for the data to be collected.
-So we will be taking a look at Real-Time data to go over some key concepts.
+So we will be taking a look at real-time data to go over some key concepts.

 Recommendation: The "Demo game" profile also seen above is provided with new GameAnalytics accounts, and is a great place to experiment with all that you can do with GameAnalytics.
 It is a "fake game" with loads of "fake data" to help you get familiar with configuring profiles.
 After reading this article, you should check it out and experiment!

 This side bar presents a bunch of different reports that GameAnalytics creates, as well as some settings.
 The one we are going to take a look at is Realtime reports.
 So go ahead and hit Realtime.

 This screen tells us how many people are currently playing our game (Active Users), how many recent incoming events, returning users, error reports, and more.